microsoft/playwright/docs/src/api/params.md

 If specified the network requests that are made in the context will be served from the HAR file.
 Read more about [Replaying from HAR](../network.md#replaying-from-har).

 :::note
 Playwright will not serve requests intercepted by Service Worker from the HAR file.
 See [this](https://github.com/microsoft/playwright/issues/1090) issue.
-We recommend disabling Service Workers when using request interception.
-Via `await context.addInitScript(() => delete window.navigator.serviceWorker);`
+We recommend disabling Service Workers when using request interception by setting [`option: Browser.newContext.serviceWorkers`] to `'block'`.
 :::

 ## csharp-java-python-context-option-har-path